When Cultural Silence Meets Digital Solutions

 Can an AI chatbot replace a human therapist?

 Not for complex or severe conditions.
 AI chatbots work best as a first point of contact, teaching coping techniques and providing a safe space to explore feelings.
-They complement rather than replace human therapy, particularly in markets where access to trained professionals is limited.
+They complement rather than replace human therapy, particularly in markets where access is limited.

-What happens to my data when I use a mental health app?
+What happens to my data when using AI therapy apps?